j-easy/easy-batch/README.md

 ![batch processing](https://raw.githubusercontent.com/wiki/j-easy/easy-batch/images/batch-processing.png)

-The framework provides `Record` and `Batch` APIs to abstract data format and process records in a consistent way regardless of the data source type.
+The framework provides the `Record` and `Batch` APIs to abstract data format and process records in a consistent way regardless of the data source type.

 Let's see a quick example.
 Suppose you have the following `tweets.csv` file: